HurricanKai/Vanilla-Modding-CSharp/README.md

 Modding Minecraft Vanilla using Commands and C#

 # Setup
-1. Download the Program & any Mods you want from [Releases](./Releases)
+1. Download the Program, Setup Preset & any Mods you want from [Releases](./Releases)
 2. Start the Program
 3. Go into any World
 4. Enter the message `.setworld <World-Folder-Name>`
+5. Go to some Location and Put down the Structure File downloaded before.
-5. Have fun with your Mods :)
+6. Have fun with your Mods :)

 # Using a Mod:
 1. Install the Mod into `<Root>/Modules/<TheMod>.dll`